 Additional comments

-MINISTERIAL PROFILE Supplemental Material
+MINISTER PROFILE: Supplemental Material

 You are invited to include below what is relevant to interpreting your history, whether Criminal Background Check information, Vocational History, or Self-Disclosure.
 You are also invited to include, for the Calling Body’s awareness, any special factors not mentioned elsewhere.